aws-neuron/aws-neuron-sdk/docs/guide-repo-config.md

 Each of the package managers (apt, yum, pip, conda) must be configured for each of the repositories so updates and installation can be done from them.
 Each Linux variant is slightly different.

-This guide provides and overview of the settings for each variant and shows example use for Neuron packages.
+This guide provides an overview of the settings for each variant and shows example use for Neuron packages.

 ## DLAMI